 Type of Product: | Treatment and repellent |

 You have to be careful using any kind of flea treatment on kittens, even natural ones, due to their immune system and other parts of their little bodies not being completely developed yet.
-And since even natural flea treatments can contain some ingredients that can be harmful to cats if ingested (in this case, cinnamon and clove) it’s important to use products that reduce a kitten’s risk of ingestion.
-That’s why we like Natural Chemistry Flea Shampoo as the best natural flea treatment for kittens.
+Since even natural flea treatments can contain some ingredients that can be harmful to cats if ingested (in this case, cinnamon and clove), it’s important to use products that reduce a kitten’s risk of ingestion.
+That’s why we like Natural Chemistry Natural Flea Shampoo for Cats as the best natural flea treatment for kittens.

-5. Hartz Nature’s Shield Flea and Tick Home Spray
+5. Hartz Nature’s Shield Natural Flea & Tick Home Spray

 Ingredients: | Cedarwood and lemongrass |